ustwo/docker-node-boilerplate/README.md

 # Docker Node boilerplate

-Development only

-TODO
+This is a development only Docker example repository to demonstrate how to have a simple React + Sass + Express app working with file system watching inside Docker and proxied BrowserSync.

+What's interesting to look at is:
+  * Dockerfile: how the project folders and NPM dependencies are set up
+  * Makefile: shortcuts for the sometimes lengthy Docker and Docker Machine commands
+  * Gulpfile: how to proxy BrowserSync and trigger it through Gulp instead of using its own watcher
+  * Package.json: the `scripts` section wrapping various commands

 ## Setup

-The project is wrapped into a Docker container so the only dependencies are Docker related.
+The project is designed to be run inside a Docker container so the only dependencies are Docker related.

-You should have [Docker Machine](https://docs.docker.com/machine/#installation), [Docker Engine](https://docs.docker.com/installation/binaries/) and [Virtualbox](https://www.virtualbox.org/wiki/Downloads) installed.
-The easiest way to do that is by installing [Kitematic](https://kitematic.com/).
+You should have [Docker Machine](https://docs.docker.com/machine/#installation), [Docker (Engine)](https://docs.docker.com/installation/binaries/) and [Virtualbox](https://www.virtualbox.org/wiki/Downloads) installed.
+The easiest way to have all these set up is by installing [Kitematic](https://kitematic.com/).

   * First, create a development Docker host (unless already have one, in that case put the name as `vm` variable in `Makefile`)